7 September-18 October 2016 (E04416) | Register for this course (opens in new window)

 The course is intended for humanitarian and human rights officers, human rights staff of NGOs, international non-governmental organisations (INGOs) and intergovernmental and government agencies, children’s advocates, university students of international law, international relations, politics and other areas, practitioners who want to learn about children’s rights and children in armed conflict.
 The course is also intended for staff members of UN specialised agencies who want to learn more about children’s issues in the context of armed conflict and war.
 Participants should have at least basic knowledge of human rights.
 Participants should have a good written command of English and have high competence and comfort with computer and Internet use.
 HREA aims to ensure equal gender and geographical distribution across the selected participants.

-Tuition fee for participants: US$ 575; tuition for auditors: US$ 215.
-Payments can be made online with major credit cards (Discover, MasterCard, Visa), PayPal, bank transfer (additional fee applies) and money transfer (Western Union, MoneyGram).
+Tuition fee for participants: US$ 435 (after 1 July 2016: US$ 495); tuition for auditors: US$ 195 (after 1 July 2016: US$ 225).
+Payments can be made online with major credit cards (Discover, MasterCard, Visa), PayPal and bank transfer (additional fee applies).
 Bulk rates are available.
 Payments are due upon registration.
 There are a limited number of (partial) scholarships available for this course through HREA’s Scholarship Fund.

 How to register